top of page

 Warning Signs of Structural Deck Issues

+A post pushing up is usually just one visible sign.
+There are often other clues that something isn’t right.
 You might notice your deck feels uneven when you walk across it.
 Railings may start to lean slightly.
 Doors connecting to the deck might stick or not close properly.

 Is This Dangerous?

-It can be depending on how far the movement has progressed.
+The danger level depends on how far the movement has progressed.
 A slight shift doesn’t always mean immediate risk, but it shouldn’t be ignored.
 Structural changes affect how weight is distributed across your deck.

 Over time, that can lead to more serious problems if not addressed.
 Getting an inspection from qualified local deck contractors is the best way to understand the condition of your deck and avoid surprises.